AdibSuid/deepstream_rtsp/README.md

 Below parameters can be changed to optimize the inference:
    ```
+   For Stream configuration:

    change batch-size=1(default) to batch-size=8(numbers depends on how many cameras input)
    change live-source=0(default) to live-source=1(for live stream inputs)

+   For Camera configuration:

+   enable=1 :
+   1 to enable camera;
+   0 to disable camera source;

+   type=3 :
+   1 for USB camera;
+   2 for mp4 file;
+   3 for RTSP camera or network stream;
+   4 for multi-URI(rare);

+   gpu-id=0 :
+   For Jetson, gpu-id always set to 0;
+   *Useful for multi-GPU PCs;

    ```